tninis/MiFitExport/README.md

 # MiFitExport
-Export Mi Fit data (not all data) to a json file.
+Export Mi Fit data (steps not inlcuded both on step and sleep data) to a json file.

 # Limitation
 Works only on Rooted device.